-Publicizing your glowing customer testimonials can be a nice way to spread the word about your product or service, and capturing testimonials on video can be even more effective than putting them in print.
+Publicizing your glowing customer testimonials can be a nice way to spread the word about your product or service.
+But, did you know capturing testimonials on video can be even more effective than putting them in print?

-That said, many companies hire actors and script testimonial videos, which makes the old formula (Person in a Studio Says Why Brand X is the Best) feel really stale, and not very authentic.
+That said, many companies hire actors and script testimonial videos.
+This makes the old formula (Person in a Studio Says Why Brand X is the Best) feel really stale, and not very authentic.

 The solution?
 Stray from the norm.
-We came up with a few tips for making testimonial videos that people will actually believe—and that they’ll find interesting enough to share with their friends.
+We came up with five tips for making testimonial videos that people will actually believe, and will find interesting enough to share with their friends.

 1. The Impromptu Interview

 If you get frequent face time with your customers, keep a small video camera with you.
 You already have a pretty good one if you have a smartphone and lapel microphone with you.

 This way, if you meet someone who has something nice to say, you can ask them for a quick interview on the spot.
 If you’re a B2B, do the same thing when you head out for meetings with clients.

 The spontaneous approach will keep testimonials from feeling too staged, and will give you a chance to capture a broad range of video clips from which you can choose.

 2. Mix Up Your Format

 Most testimonials seem to be answering the same question: “Why do you prefer this product?”
 While the answer to that question can be extremely helpful, it can also be extremely boring.